Atiqur Rahman Fahad

-Atiqur Rahman Fahad (আতিকুর রহমান ফাহাদ; born 15 September 1995) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Football League club Fortis FC, which he captains and the Bangladesh national team.
+Atiqur Rahman Fahad (আতিকুর রহমান ফাহাদ; born 15 September 1995) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Football League club Fortis, which he captains and the Bangladesh national team.

 International career

 Youth team

 Fahad was selected by Dutch coach René Koster to represent Bangladesh U19 at the 2014 AFC U-19 Championship qualifiers.
 The following year, Fahad represented Bangladesh U23 at the 2014 Asian Games.
 On 15 September 2014, he made his debut against Afghanistan U23.
 He played only once during the competition and later returned to the team to participate in the 2018 Asian Games.

 Senior team

 On March 17, 2016, at the age of just 20 years, 6 months, and 4 days, Fahad came on as a substitute to make his debut for Bangladesh in a friendly match against the UAE.
 The match was lost 6–1 by Bangladesh in preparation for the 2018 FIFA World Cup qualification – AFC second round.
 In his debut year for Bangladesh, Fahad played in only one match.